Chromatic Numbers of Simplicial Manifolds: The -chromatic number of surfaces

 \begin{thm} Let $M^2$ be an orientable surface of genus $g\geq 20$ (i.e., with $\chi_E(M^2)\leq -38$) or $M^2$ be a non-orientable surface of genus $u\geq 26$ (i.e., with $\chi_E(M^2)\leq -24$), then

 \end{thm}

-\begin{proof} We run the program on various triangulations of surfaces from~\cite{Lutz_PAGE} to find examples that do not admit $(3,2)$-colorings.
+\begin{proof} We run an implementation of Algorithm~\ref{alg:search} on various triangulations of surfaces from~\cite{Lutz_PAGE} to find examples that do not admit $(3,2)$-colorings.
 For each such example, we then rerun the search on the example minus one of its triangles:

 The example \texttt{manifold\_cyc\_d2\_n16\_\#10} from~\cite{Lutz_PAGE} is a neighborly cyclic triangulation of the non-orientable surface of genus $u=26$ on $n=16$ vertices with $\chi_E=-24$, which is $(4,2)$-colorable, but not $(3,2)$-colorable.
 If we remove the triangle $[1,12,14]$ from the triangulation, there still is no $(3,2)$-coloring.
 By taking connected sums, we obtain the stated result for non-orientable surfaces with $\chi_E\leq -24$.